 \subsubsection{Learning through point cloud GAN}

-Generative and Adversarial Network (GAN) \cite{goodfellow2014generative} is a typical deep generative model.
+Generative and Adversarial Network (GAN) \cite{goodfellow2014generative} is a typical deep generative network.
 As demonstrated in Fig. \ref{fig. gan}, it consists of a generator and a discriminator.
-The generator aims to produce realistic data samples while the discriminator tries to classify real samples and synthesized samples output by the generator.
-The technique learns to generate new data with the same statistics as the training set and the modeling can be formulate as a minmax problem:
+The generator aims to synthesize as realistic data samples as possible while the discriminator tries to differentiate real samples and synthesized samples.
+GAN thus learns to generate new data with the same statistics as the training set and the modeling can be formulated as a min-max problem:

 where $G$ is the generator and $D$ represents the discriminator. $x$ and $z$ represent a real sample and a randomly sampled noise vector from a distribution $p(z)$, respectively.